 September 16, 2013

 The Life Sciences Discovery Fund (LSDF) today announced its latest round of Opportunity Grants, and awarded $1.4 M to the University of Washington (UW) to support translational research for medically useful designer proteins discovered in laboratories at the Institute for Protein Design (IPD).
-The LSDF funding is to be matched by ~$5.0 M in contributions from UW and private donors (the matching rase was completed in Dec.
-2013, donations which can be made here).
+UPDATE April 2014: The LSDF funding to the IPD was matched 4-fold by generous contributions from private donors ($3.2 M), UW ($1.4 M), and the Washington Research Foundation ($1 M), additional donations can be made here).
 Dr. David Baker, the Directory of the IPD commented “We greatly appreciate the tremendous vote of confidence that the LSDF and philanthropic donors have in the IPD, where we are generating whole new classes of designer proteins with broad application to vaccines, diagnostics and therapeutics.”
 (See Figure 1.)

 Figure #1.
 Protein designs shown here represent self-assembling nano-particle protein cages that can be used for drug delivery (left), an designed enzyme called KumaMax that is the basis for an oral celiac disease therapy (middle), and a protein designed to bind the cardiac glycoside small molecule digoxigenin (right).